-Shortly after that, I had an interview for an Emergency Department scribe position in Upland, California.
+Shortly after that, I had an interview for an Emergency Department scribe position.
 I was actually offered the job during the interview!
 This was around 2005, and I remember studying medical terminology at home until the wee hours of the night.
 I was as green as can be when it came to medical terminology, medicine, the healthcare environment and “thinking like a physician.”
-I had no idea the new course my life would take by being a medical scribe.
+I had no idea the new course my life would take by becoming a medical scribe.
 I worked hard those first few years to learn as much as I could.
 Eventually, I began helping to implement new scribe programs and loved it.

 Q: What’s the hardest lesson or moment you had as a scribe?

 A: I witnessed a mother crying, wailing, pleading at the bedside of her 9-year-old son for him to survive.
 He was healthy and fine just minutes earlier.
 Then he suddenly became pale, listless, and ultimately lifeless.
 She called 911, but her son was essentially dead on arrival despite every life-saving measure available.
 I had witnessed older people die of heart attacks, strokes, traumas, and other diseases.
 But this was the first time I was involved in the passing of a child.